 After college, Baird worked for the Clyde Valley Electrical Power company, where he hatched a scheme to manufacture diamonds out of carbon using huge amounts of electricity, inspired by another H.G.
 Wells story, The Diamond Maker.
 Baird's job was to repair electricity breakdowns in the Rutherglen area, but when he 'borrowed' the supply from his employer in his bid to make diamonds, the result was a crash in the network—and sadly, no diamonds.
 Another failed venture was a cure for piles, invented by one of his colleagues, which left Baird unable to sit down for several days.

-Baird quickly recovered from these disappointments, then quit his job and started a small business, to make a cheap and simple product which he thought would have great mass appeal: The Baird Undersock.
+Baird quickly recovered from these disappointments, then quit his job and started a small business, to make a cheap and simple product that he thought would have great mass appeal: The Baird Undersock.
 This "revolutionary" product was advertised as "a medicated sock" which would keep people's feet dry in Glasgow's wet weather, but it was in fact merely a plain cotton sock sprinkled with borax.

 Baird's memoirs (Television and Me) contain lots of useful advice about the "do's and don'ts" of starting a small business, including the importance of advertising—and innovation.
 For example, he designed a full-size wooden replica of a tank, plastered it with Baird Undersock signs and trundled it through the streets of Glasgow (see left).
 Another innovation was his novel use of "sandwich boards."
 These were usually carried by men but male labour was in short supply during the war, so Baird used women instead—attracting much attention in the process.